StefanAngelovski/Take-Home-Task/README.md

 - Using a vector database for efficient similarity search.
 - Supporting many more multilingual embeddings.
 - Integrating with existing customer support systems.
+- Running on the cloud (not on my local PC :D)
+- Monitor performance in the background to see if it's straining the server.
+- It must be implemented with a GUI for the end user to use with ease.
+- Researching models that might be more powerful or using a proper LLM for long context questions provided that's what the client is asking for.
+- And other...